galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 {: .comment}

 ## **PanCancer apply weights**
-In this step we would like to predict y status (mutational status) using x matrix (gene expression).
-Subset the x matrix to MAD genes, scaling the expression and add covariate information.
+In this step we would like to predict 'y' status (mutational status) using 'x' matrix (gene expression).
+We subset the x matrix to top variable genes (determined by Median Absolute Deviation), scaling the expression and adding covariate information.
 A logit transformation will be applied to output probabilities and classifier decisions.

 > ### {% icon hands_on %} Hands-on: Apply weights for ERBB2_PIK3CA_KRAS_AKT1 model
 >